 service - For any seeking to be baptized in Yahushua's name, there will

-be a service during the first and last parts of the feast.
+be a service during the first and last day of the feast.
 The river is on

 - Men will get together and learn from one another on how to be better

 husbands and fathers, and how to overcome the challenges we have at work and

 at home.
 Always a great time of fellowship and developing relationships.